 The second, third, and fourth years are devoted mostly to research related to the student’s dissertation problem.
 The student is usually advanced to candidacy in the third year.
 In the final year, the dissertation is written and defended in a departmental seminar.
 This constitutes the final oral examination for the Ph.D. degree.
 The completion of the program usually requires five years, including the first year in the Graduate Programs in the Biomedical Sciences.
 The minimum residence requirement is three years.

-Students participate in self-directed problem-solving exercises designed to provide familiarity with concepts and methodology in the analysis of enzyme catalysis, protein-nucleic acid interactions, and protein function and regulation.
+Students participate in self-directed problem-solving exercises and laboratory demonstrations designed to provide familiarity with concepts and methodology in the analysis of enzyme catalysis, protein-protein and protein-nucleic acid interactions, and protein function and regulation.
 Emphasis is on independent investigation of information resources, development of a research plan, design of experimental approaches, and evaluation of data.
 Offered every fall semester.
 (Required)

 Students attend a weekly seminar on topics in the literature of biochemistry and molecular biology.
 Students are required to select a scientific research paper outside the area of their dissertation topic, critically evaluate the data and conclusions, and present the information to faculty and students.
 Each student presents once during the semester.
 Students work with faculty advisors to master public presentation of scientific research and to develop the ability to critically evaluate scientific publications.
 (One semester required)

-Preparation and Evaluation of Scientific Research Proposals (BCHM-625)
+Preparation and Evaluation of Scientific Research Proposals (BCHM-6250)

-Advanced Topics: Molecular Basis of Human Disease (BCHM-624)
+Advanced Topics: Molecular Basis of Human Disease (BCHM-6240)

 Additional Elective Options